Ravenbrook/mps/procedure/review.rst

 where specified).
 Note that the people mentioned are unlikely to be distinct.

-#. _`.request`: Review commences when the Author requests that his
+#. _`.phase.request`: Review commences when .role.author requests that
-   document be reviewed.
+   their document be reviewed.
 There is no procedure for this.
    [Relate to GitHub non-draft pull requests.
 RB 2023-01-20]

-#. _`.entry`: The Author and the Leader perform proc.review.entry.
+#. _`.phase.entry`: .role.author and .role.leader perform
+   proc.review.entry.
+The rest of the Inspection process is only entered when a specified set of entry criteria have been met.

+#. _`.phase.planning`: .role.leader selects a set of source
+   documentation, candidate documentation, checklists, rule sets, checking rates, people, roles, and logging meeting rates to ensure maximum productivity.

-#. _`.kickoff`: The Leader, the Checkers, and sometimes the Author
+#. _`.phase.kickoff`: .role.leader, .role.checker, and sometimes the
-   perform proc.review.ko.
+   .role.author perform proc.review.ko.

+   The leader can elect to run a "kickoff" meeting prior to the checking.
+Team improvement goals and corresponding strategies are adopted.
+Any necessary instructions will be given.

-#. _`.checking`: The Checkers perform proc.review.check.
+#. _`.phase.checking`: .role.checkers perform proc.review.check.

+   The checking phase has a recommended time or rate, but checkers have instructions to deviate from that whenever individual availability, role, or situation dictates, in order to increase productivity.

+   The objective of individual checking is to identify a maximum of unique major issues which no other checker will bring to the logging meeting.
+To do this each checker should have at least one special "checking role".

-#. _`.logging`: The Leader, the Scribe, and the Checkers perform
+#. _`.phase.logging`: The .role.leader, the .role.scribe, and
-   proc.review.log.
+   .role.checker perform proc.review.log.

-#. _`.brainstorm`: The Leader, the Scribe, the Checkers and usually
+   The team concentrates on logging items at a rate of at least one per minute.
+Items logged include potential defects (issues), improvement suggestions, and questions of intent to the author.
+   The leader permits little other verbal meeting activity.
+Meetings last as maximum of two hours at the known optimum rate.
+If necessary, work must be chunked to avoid tiredness.
+Optimum checking rate for the meeting is determined by the percentage of new issues identified in the logging meeting as well as the quantity of the documents.

+#. _`.phase.brainstorm`: .role.leader, .role.scribe, .role.checker,
-   the Author perform proc.review.brainstorm.
-The followup is done by the Leader, and make take place any time after the brainstorm meeting.
+   and usually the .role.author perform proc.review.brainstorm.
+The followup is done by the .role.leader, and make take place any time after the brainstorm meeting.
+[What is the followup?
+RB 2023-01-20]

+   Immediately after each logging meeting time is used to brainstorm the process causes of major defects, and to brainstorm improvements to remove these causes.
+The meeting shall last no more than half an hour.
+The objective is to maximize production of useful ideas and personal commitment to change within that time.

+#. _`.phase.estimation`: .role.leader, .role.scribe, .role.checker,
+   and usually the .role.author spend a few minutes estimating how productive the review was, by:

+   - estimating the cost of the review (mostly work hours)
+   - projecting what the defects would cost if uncorrected
+   - projecting what similar defects would cost if not prevented

+   and .role.leader records this information.

-#. _`.edit`: The Editor performs proc.review.edit.
+#. _`.phase.edit`: .role.editor performs proc.review.edit.

+   Issue analysis and correction action is undertaken by an editor.
+   Some written action must be taken on all logged issues -- if necessary by sending change requests to other authors.
+The editor makes the final classification of issues into defects, and reports final defect metrics to the leader.
+Edit also deals with improvements and can deal with "questions to the author".

+#. _`.phase.quality`: The Quality [what?
+RB 2023-01-20]

-#. _`.exit`: The Editor and the Leader perform proc.review.exit.
+#. _`.phase.exit`: .role.editor and .role.leader perform
+   proc.review.exit.

+   The leader shall determine that some appropriate written action has been taken on all logged issues.
+The leader is not responsible for the correctness (the editor is).

+   The leader determines whether the formal exit criteria have been met before signing off completion of the Inspection.
+These include follow-up completed, metrics delivered, planned rates kept to, and level of remaining defects within acceptable bounds.

 A. References